March Madness 3-point jello shots — a boozy basketball-themed treat

 - Basketball backboards printed on cardstock (download PDF here)

-- Using a white paint marker, draw big Xs all around the plastic shot glasses, overlapping the bottom and tops of each X to make the basketball net.
+- Using a white paint marker, draw big Xs all around the plastic shot glasses, overlapping the bottom and top of each X to make the basketball net.

-- Sprinkle 1 ounce (4, 1/4-ounce packages) of gelatin over 1 cup of cold vodka.
+- Sprinkle 1 ounce (4 x 1/4-ounce packages) of gelatin over 1 cup of cold vodka.
 (If you're making alcohol-free shots, use 1 cup of cold flavored water or soda instead.)
 Let this sit for a few minutes, then mix thoroughly.

 - Using a melon baller tool, make cantaloupe basketballs.